pha4ge/primer-schemes/README.md

 1. A reference sequence ([`reference.fasta`](https://github.com/pha4ge/primer-schemes/blob/main/sars-cov-2/artic/v4.1/reference.fasta))
 2. A seven column BED file of primer sequences & positions in reference coordinates ([`primer.bed`](https://github.com/pha4ge/primer-schemes/blob/main/sars-cov-2/artic/v4.1/primer.bed))
-3. A metadata file in YAML format ([`info.yml`](https://github.com/pha4ge/primer-schemes/blob/main/sars-cov-2/artic/v4.1/info.yml)) following [this JSON schema](https://github.com/pha4ge/primer-schemes/blob/main/schema/scheme_schema.latest.json)
+3. A metadata file in YAML format adhering to [this schema](https://github.com/pha4ge/primer-schemes/blob/main/schema/primer_scheme.yml) ([`info.yml`](https://github.com/pha4ge/primer-schemes/blob/main/sars-cov-2/artic/v4.1/info.yml))

 ## Contributing new schemes

 We welcome contributions of new primer schemes!
-We're working to make this process easier, but in the meantime please either follow the instructions below and create a pull request, or else [open a GitHub issue](https://github.com/pha4ge/primer-schemes/issues) attaching or linking to a BED file so that we can assist.
+We're working to make this process easier, but in the meantime please either follow the instructions below and create a pull request, or else [open a GitHub issue](https://github.com/pha4ge/primer-schemes/issues) attaching or linking to a BED file so that we can help.

 ### Instructions